 The next day John saw Jesus coming toward him and said, “Look, the Lamb of God, who takes away the sin of the world!”

-Lamb of God, you take away the sin of the world.
-Have mercy on me.
+Lamb of God, you take away the sin of the world; grant me your peace.
 Amen.